PratikDev/transcoder/README.md

 - [x] User still connected after the transcoding process is completed
 - [x] User can connect to non-existent task IDs
 - [x] File size limit is not working
+- [x] Frame not showing sometimes in the transcoding progress